 Ten Thousand Villages Denver, is the only 100% non-profit fair trade retailer in the Denver metro area.
-Ten Thousand Villages showcases handmade artisan-crafted home decor, personal accessories, textiles, art, jewelry, and gifts from around the globe.
-Products come from over 130 artisan groups.
+We have products come from over 130 artisan groups in 38 developing countries.

 Founded in 1946, the company has grown from the trunk of founder Edna Ruth Byler's car to a network of more than 390 retail outlets throughout the United States and Canada.
 Ten Thousand Villages is one of the world's largest fair trade organizations and a founding member of the World Fair Trade Organization (WFTO).
 The company strives to improve the livelihood of tens of thousands of disadvantaged artisans in 38 countries.

 Ten Thousand Villages Denver opened in 1981 as a thrift and gift store, selling high quality used items and products handcrafted by artisans in developing countries.
 Staffed by volunteers from three local Mennonite Churches, and under the guidance of a board of directors, the store had continual growth, changing locations four times.
 In 1998 the store moved to Cherry Creek North officially becoming Ten Thousand Villages Denver, dropping the thrift section of the store.
 33 years later thanks to long term supporters, many hours from volunteers, committed staff and board members, the store continues to improve the quality of life for thousands of artisans around the world.

 Ten Thousand Villages' vision is that one day all artisans in the developing countries will earn a fair wage, be treated with dignity and respect and be able to live a life of quality.